Illumination & Your Night Vision

 Additional Headlamp Features

 Regulated output: Rather than gradually dimming as batteries drain, regulated headlamps offer a steady brightness level throughout the life of the batteries.
 This is a positive and deservedly popular feature.
 The downside; When batteries are exhausted, the light of a regulated headlamp can go dark abruptly.
 This may leave you scrambling to replace batteries in the dark.
-A dimming light on an unregulated headlamp gives you early warning that batteries are nearing the end of their usefulness.
+A dimming light on an unregulated headlamp gives you an early warning that batteries are nearing the end of their usefulness.

 Red light mode

 Many headlamps offer a red-light mode.
 Red light does not cause our pupils to shrink the way white light can, so it's good for nighttime use.
-This is a 'must have' feature for any sea kayaker wanting to paddle at night time and saves your night vision.
+This is a 'must-have' feature for any sea kayaker wanting to paddle at night time and saves your night vision.